 The teach mode agent is designed to study and replay each of the individual steps you take to perform a task on the web.
 It learns each button and input box you click to search, to add items to your shopping cart, and so on.
 So if you think of an AI agent as a personal assistant who interprets your instructions, the teach mode agent is an assistant who’s a bit more “detail oriented” than LAM playground.
 That means the teach mode agent makes it easier and more satisfying for you to express complex, finely detailed tasks.
 By comparison, LAM playground attempts to intuit the details from the overall gist of what you want accomplished, but in doing so it can make some mistakes along the way.

 Agentic AI is a rapidly evolving field.
-On the path to a robust and generic cross-platform agent, there are sure to be some surprises along the way.
+On the path to a robust and general cross-platform agent, there are sure to be some surprises along the way.
 Teach mode represents an approach that we believe has real potential to advance the state of the art.
 We can’t wait to see what you do with it!